o1-labs/docs2/examples/zkapps/06-offchain-storage/experimental-zkapp-offchain-storage/README.md

 #### Account Configuration

 For local testing, you use predefined accounts.
-For `Berkeley` mode, you must provide a `deployerPrivateKey` and `zkAppPrivateKey` as command line arguments.
+For `Devnet` mode, you must provide a `deployerPrivateKey` and `zkAppPrivateKey` as command line arguments.

 To generate these keys: